voylento/learn-kubernetes/README.md

     - `protocol`: `TCP` ([TCP will allow the use of HTTP](https://www.quora.com/What-is-the-difference-between-HTTP-protocol-and-TCP-protocol/answer/Daniel-Miller-7?ch=10&oid=3824340&share=340dfe9e&srid=iRqdc&target_type=answer))
     - `port`: `8080` (this is the port the pods are listening on)

-`web-service` now
+This creates a new service called `web-service` with the following properties:

 - Listens for incoming traffic on port `80`
 - Forwards traffic to synergychat-web pods on port `8080`
 - The controller for the service continually scans for pods with the `app:synergychat-web` label selector and adds them to its pool.

-Create the service:
+Create the service by applying the web-service.yaml file:

 ```
 kubectl apply -f web-service.yaml